nfritz2016/Helioscape-RNG/Java_AppEngine/README.md

+# Java AppEngine Instructions
-Once app engine is created, follow the instructions in the link below to instal maven framework.
+Once app engine is created, follow the instructions in the link below to install maven framework.

 During these instructions, follow the appengine-skeleton-archetype implementation of the installation.
 Ensure you have jdk installed.